-Height: Up to 12 in (30 cm) tall; will spread or trail several ft if not cut back.
+Height: Up to 12 in (30 cm) tall; will spread or trail several feet if not cut back

 Light: Moderate to bright light.
 Will tolerate some direct sunlight.

 Water: Keep soil evenly moist at all times.
 This fast-growing vine is thirsty and dries out quickly in a container, so check it often.
 Use a container with drainage holes to prevent soggy soil which can lead to root rot.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C).
-Wait till it's warm if you move it outside; this tender vine doesn't like the cold and it won't tolerate frost.
+Wait till it's warm, if you move it outside; this tender vine doesn't like the cold and it won't tolerate frost.

 Propagation: Stem tip cuttings will dependably grow roots.
 Just stick the cut ends in moist potting mix -- or put them in a glass of water.
 They'll take root in a few weeks.